 Unless you wear gloves 24/7, your hands are constantly exposed to the damaging rays of the sun.
 It isn’t surprising then that the hands can often give away your age even more than the face.
-As a board-certified plastic surgeon with over 20 years of experience in cosmetic surgery, Dr. Robert Whitfield takes an elegant approach to rejuvenating the appearance of aging hands.
+As a board-certified plastic surgeon with over 20 years of experience, Dr. Robert Whitfield takes an elegant approach to rejuvenating the appearance of aging hands.

-Hand rejuvenation is a procedure or combination of procedures to restore a more youthful look to your hands.
+We use hand rejuvenation in Austin as a procedure or combination of procedures to restore a more youthful look to your hands.
 It may include topical skincare to improve skin tone and texture, lasers to eradicate sun spots and redness, and injectables such as dermal fillers or fat grafting to hide prominent veins and tendons by restoring youthful volume.

 With sunscreen, it’s important to use one with both UVA and UVB protection that has an SPF of at least 30, with often reapplication.
 In fact, it’s not a bad idea to use a hand cream with sunscreen so that you get some moisture as well.
 Moisture also keeps hands in a healthy state.